lisp-docs/process-dpans3r/md-files/chap-9.md

 (add3 ’seven)

-&#9655; Error: The value SEVEN was not of type NUMBER.
+*.* Error: The value SEVEN was not of type NUMBER.

-&#9655; To continue, type :CONTINUE followed by an option number:
+*.* To continue, type :CONTINUE followed by an option number:

-&#9655; 1: Specify a different value to use.
+*.* 1: Specify a different value to use.

-&#9655; 2: Return to Lisp Toplevel.
+*.* 2: Return to Lisp Toplevel.

-&#9655; Debug&#62; (invoke-restart-interactively ’store-value)
+*.* Debug> (invoke-restart-interactively ’store-value)

-&#9655; Type a form to evaluate and use: 7
+*.* Type a form to evaluate and use: 7

 *→* 10